 Prior to joining Greenspring in 2003, he was a senior editor at Training magazine, a monthly business publication that covers human resources and executive management issues related to maximizing workforce potential.
 There he interviewed leaders from such companies as Capital One, Target and Time Warner, and influential business thinkers such as Annie McKee, John Seely Brown and Marcus Buckingham.
 Some of his feature story topics included a look at the demands of training procurement professionals inside the Department of Defense, and thoughts on the future of technology from insiders at Microsoft, Oracle and Sun Microsystems.

 Schettler’s work has received numerous awards from the Minnesota Magazine and Publishing Association: best business feature article, silver, (2017), best regular column (2002, 2005), best business magazine (2003, 2005, 2012, 2015) and best technical article (2005, 2006, 2008, 2010).
 C Magazine received the national 2017 Bronze Anvil Award of Commendation from the Public Relations Society of America, and the 2017 National Merit Award from the National Agri-Marketing Association.
 The Hospitality Sales and Marketing Association International awarded The Planner with the Silver Adrian Award in 2012.

 Schettler holds a master’s degree from the University of Minnesota, which focused on sociology and the business of magazine publishing.
 He is also a graduate of the University of Nebraska, earning bachelor’s degrees in English and journalism.
 In 1999, Schettler attended the American Business Press Publishing/Editorial Management Institute at Northwestern University, conducted by the American Business Press and Northwestern’s Kellogg Graduate School of Management and Medill College of Journalism.

-Joel Schettler lives in Minneapolis with his wife and their cat.
+Joel Schettler lives in Charleston, South Carolina, with his wife and their cat.